 - Mission: Advance the understanding of exercise participation and its association with health outcomes and chronic disease states in community and clinical populations.
-We engage in applied and/or translational research to guide exercise recommendations for reducing disease risk and/or morbidity. - o Core faculty: Janet Shaw, Tanya Halliday, and Adriana Coletta
+We engage in applied and/or translational research to guide exercise recommendations for reducing disease risk and/or morbidity. - Core faculty: Janet Shaw, Tanya Halliday, Adriana Coletta, and Chris Depner.

-Cognitive and Motor Neuroscience:
+- Cognitive and Motor Neuroscience:

 - Mission: Strive to advance scientific understanding of the psychological and neural mechanisms underlying skilled human behaviors.
-We research how these mechanisms are influenced by changes across the life-span (development and aging), changes due to practice (learning and expertise), or changes following illness and injury (rehabilitation and neurodegenerative disease). - o Core faculty: Mark Williams, Keith Lohse, Peter Fino, and Les Podlog
+We research how these mechanisms are influenced by changes across the life-span (development and aging), changes due to practice (learning and expertise), or changes following illness and injury (rehabilitation and neurodegenerative disease). - Core faculty: Mark Williams, Keith Lohse, Peter Fino, Les Podlog, Genevieve Albouy, and Brad King.